Services

 • Balancing high-achieving careers with relationship health

-Couple therapy can be an effective approach for addressing individual mental health challenges within the context of a relationship.
-Many psychological conditions, such as depression, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), eating disorders, and perinatal depression, affect not just the individual but also their partner and the overall relationship dynamic.
-Couple-based interventions help partners work together to reduce distress, improve communication, and strengthen emotional connection while supporting recovery.
+• Many psychological conditions, such as depression, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), eating disorders, and perinatal depression, affect not just the individual but also their partner and the overall relationship dynamic.
+Couple-based interventions help partners work together to reduce distress, improve communication, and strengthen emotional connection while supporting individual recovery.

 Common Areas of Focus